Skip to Content

 4. Arrive At Shaman’s Cave

-Robbers Roost begins by dropping 60 ft down into a V shaped depression.
-Once you reach the bottom, you have to climb back up 60 ft to reach a split in the trail.
+Robbers Roost Trail begins by dropping 60 feet down into a V shaped depression.
+Once you reach the bottom, you have to climb back up 60 feet before reaching a split in the trail.

 You need to turn left at the fork.
-This left turn leads clockwise around a rock formation and eventually you will circle round to your first view of Shaman’s Cave.
+This left turn leads clockwise around a rock formation and eventually you’ll circle around to your first view of Shaman’s Cave.

 5. Enjoy The Shaman’s Cave View